 The Board appoints a Corporate Custodian of the Trust assets which is responsible for the investment portfolio’s management and financial reporting.
 The Investment Policy Statement, reviewed annually by the Board, provides guidance and limitations for the management of CRT assets.
-Truist currently serves as the CRT’s corporate custodian.
-Click here for information about Truist.
+KeyBank currently serves as the CRT’s corporate custodian.
+Click here for information about KeyBank.

 The Board has established an Investment Committee which regularly reviews the long-term investment strategy and provides policy recommendations and asset allocation updates for consideration by the Board.
 Overseen by the Investment Committee, the Custodian implements the Investment Policy with attention to portfolio objectives, liquidity needs, tax consequences and risk tolerance.
 The Committee, in conjunction with the Custodian, also provides the Board with ongoing performance reports and analysis.